 How a web application can improve control in illegal orchid trade

-To make it easier to follow the trade routes of orchid smuggling, a web application that can identify different orchid species would be handy.
+To make it easier to follow the trade routes of orchid smuggling, a web application that can identify different orchid species is desired.
 This application could be used on laptops/desktops and smartphones/tablets by taking pictures of flowers, leaves or underground tubers and uploading the pictures to a website.
 A simple workflow of the application can be found in figure 2.
-In this project the focus is on creating the website and integrating the identification application.
+In this project the focus was on creating the website and integrating the identification application.
 This application is currently under development at Naturalis.